garysweaver/irie/README.md

 #### Service Controller Additions

-To clean up your controllers and to make restful_json more flexible and less complex, we suggest use of a module to hold the includes that you'll need depending on what you decide to use.
+This is optional, but to clean up your controllers and to make restful_json more flexible and less complex, you might make use of a module to hold the includes that you'll need depending on what you decide to use.
 We'll call it ServiceControllerAdditions:

 Create a file called `app/controllers/service_controller_additions.rb` and put this in it: